nanaimi/HoleDet/README.md

 : The minimum neighbours needed to be an inlier in the outlier removal
 - *image_resolution*
 : The resolution of the floor plan image in *m/px*.
 This is only needed if *use_existing_floorplan* is false
 - *max_iteration*
-: Maximum number of Ransac iterations used to match the floor plan to the original space
+  : Maximum number of RANSAC iterations used to match the floor plan to the original space
 - *max_translation*
 : Maximum translation in *m* used to translate the floor plan in the ransac step
 - *max_angle*